AmrDeveloper/Turtle/README.md

 ## Features
 - Free And open source with no ads.
-- Heterogeneous python implementation from scratch with user-friendly error messages.
+- Python implementation from scratch that support GPU Programming with user-friendly error messages.
 - Supports most of Python stdlib modules.
 - Preview custom view for turtle graphics execution.
 - Shipped with a lot of examples to learn how to use GPU, Turtle and Python features.